-Table 2 shows the OBWsignal (w/o noise/ripple) for the reference spectrum and is used as a basis for the measurement error.
+Table 3 shows the OBWsignal (w/o noise/ripple) and error limit for the reference spectrum and is used as a basis for the measurement error.
+Error limit is defined as the OBW measurement error above which measured OBW of reference spectrum is judged as FAIL.i.e.
+Error Limit =